Ylvauk/node-npm-intro/README.md

 ### Aside: node_modules and .gitignore

-Let's say we want to work on someone else's project.
-We clone it down to our computer, and then open it up and start exploring the file structure.
-You've already done this with the first JS checkpoint.

-It's got various javascript files, and also a `package.json` file describing all the modules needed to run the code.

-Since `package.json` is a list of all of our dependencies, where do those files all actually live?
-In the `node_modules` folder.
-Wait - there's no `node_modules` folder!

-In order to **install** all of the dependencies, we run the command `npm install` in the directory we cloned down.
-This command goes to the npm server and downloads a bunch of javascript files and puts them into the `node_modules` folder.

-Since we have a list of dependencies in the `package.json` file, and anyone that clones a project down can simply download all the dependencies, we don't want to include them in our git history.
-This is where the `.gitignore` comes in.
+Each of the dependencies in our project may have dependencies itself.
+This is why when you look into `node_modules` directory of your projects, you're likely to see hundreds if not 1000+ modules (a typical create-react-app has 1013 node modules)!
+So, we definitely don't want to have to store all these modules in Github.
+This is where we'll rely on `.gitignore` to make sure that Git doesn't track any of the files in the `node_modules` directory.
+If the files aren't tracked by Git, they can never be sync'd up to Github.

+Maybe you're concerned that if our projects need these modules to run, wouldn't it be safer to put them in Github?
+Fear not!
+Since our `package.json` describes everything that is needed to run our projects if you (or someone else) need to reproduce the environment that an application runs in, you can clone or download it from Github and run `npm install` in the project's directory.
+The install command retrieves all of the modules from npm described in the `package.json` and puts them into the `node_modules` folder.
+It then updates the `package-lock.json` with all of the details about what was installed.

 ### Instructions